Rawrshak/Asset-Frameworks/Drafts/template.md

 version: 0.1
 ---

-# Standard Template
+# Asset Framework Template

 ## Simple Summary

-Simple 1 or 2 sentence summary for the Standard
+Simple 1 or 2 sentence summary for the asset framework.

 ## Abstract

-Background Information for the Standard and other necessary info that the reader needs to know.
+Background information for the asset framework and other necessary info that the reader needs to know.

 ## Terminology